LouSyriany/DBD-Roulette/README.md

 # DBD-Roulette

-A simple tool for picking randomly Character, items and addons in Dead By Daylight.
+A simple tool made with Unity for picking randomly Character, items and addons in Dead By Daylight.

 ![](Documentation~/DBDRoulette-Main.PNG)